 - A quick pass of heat is often enough to kill a weed without charring it to embers.

 - Wait for days after rain with low winds before setting out to torch weeds.

 - Keep water on hand and remove leaves and debris before torching weeds.

 If you still have some questions about buying or using the best weed torches, this section is for you.
-The following is a collection of some of the most frequently asked questions about weed torches.
+The following is a collection of answers to some of the most frequently asked questions about weed torches.

 Q. How does a weed torch work?

 Weed torches use propane-fueled flames to cook the cells inside of a weed, inhibiting its ability to use sunlight (or photosynthesis) for energy and growth.

 Weed burners vary in their heat output, with some models producing more than others.
 Common torches range between 20,000 and 500,000 BTUs.

 Q. Can a weed torch help with poison ivy?

 Burning poison ivy is a bad idea.
 The oil in poison ivy, oak, or sumac that causes itchy blisters is called urushiol.
 If you burn these plants, the oil attaches itself to the smoke particles, which can land in your lungs and cause serious respiratory irritation.